mkb79/Audible/README.md

 Code and README are forked from omarroth‘s fantastic [audible.cr](https://github.com/omarroth/audible.cr) API written in crystal.
 The whole code is written with Pythonista for iOS.

+For a command line interface take a look on my [audible-cli](https://github.com/mkb79/audible-cli) package.

 ## Requirements

 - Python >= 3.6